nginxinc/nginx-wrapper/README.md

 * [Custom Authentication Services](doc/use_cases.md#custom-authentication-services)
 * [Service Mesh Proxy Integration](doc/use_cases.md#service-mesh-proxy-integration)

+For a list of example configurations, see the [Recipes Wiki](wiki/Recipes).

 ## Prerequisites

 You will need to have NGINX installed on the same system as nginx-wrapper.